AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

         printTree(node.RightNode, level + 1)
 ```

-Consider the below code and its output.
+Consider the below code and its output:

 ```python
 Tree = BinaryTree()